March 22, 2008 Southern Harbor Sleds: (26 Photos)

 17.

-16. After a quick Coffee and a fuel stop we headed out of town East on the Trailway, destination Black River.
+16. After a quick Coffee and a fuel stop we headed as planned back East on the Trailway, destination Black River.
 Unfortunately we didn’t get far before Joe’s Polaris started losing power and shut down.
-After an hour of trouble shooting, we determined that the engine ran lean and burned down.
+After an hour of trouble shooting, we determined that the engine ran lean and burned down a cylinder.

 15. Luckily we were only about a mile outside of Clarenville so I hooked a strap onto the RMK and put my 1.25" rip saw track to work towing him back to Clarenville & up over the really steep hill to Tim Horton's.
 Joe called a friend with a trailer and got a ride back to Southern Harbour.

-14. Joe was the only one of us familiar with Black River so we aborted our cross country adventure to and stuck to trails we were more familiar with.
-Young Joe & Terry met up with us on ATV and we had a great afternoon exploring side trails through the country all along the Trail-way.
+14. Joe was the only one of us familiar with the Black River area so we aborted our cross country adventure to and stuck to trails we were more familiar with.
+Young Joe & Terry met up with us on ATV and we had a great afternoon exploring side paths through the country all along the Trail-way.

 13.